 here to view the European Commission's published list of banned substances for use in cosmetic products as from 1 December 2010 (updated July 2015).

 Fragrance v.
-Essential oils - which one is best?
+Essential oils

 It takes a huge amount of raw materials to produce essential oils which are resin or liquid and obtained by distillation or pressing to extract from different parts of the plant such as leaves, flowers, berries, beans, cones, stems, seeds, needles, roots or bark.